laisdallemulle/laisdallemulle.github.io/index.md

         </div>
         <div class="col-md-9">
             <a href="https://www.linkedin.com/in/laisdallemulle" target="_blank"><h4>Lais Dalle Mulle</h4></a>
-        <p class="text-muted">Hello, I'm <b>Lais Dalle Mulle</b>, an Energy Engineer with expertise in renewable energy generation and sustainability.
+        <p>Hello, I'm <b>Lais Dalle Mulle</b>, an Energy Engineer with expertise in renewable energy generation and sustainability.
 I have a Master's degree in Electrical Engineering and experience in photovoltaic system design and analysis.
 I'm passionate about contributing to the growth of companies through the application of my skills and knowledge.</p>
         </div>
     </div>
 </div>